wp-plugins/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.4.1 =
+* Fixed a bug where the passcode field would not always get created when upgrading.
+This caused the attendee list to now display in the admin area
+* Also added some finishing touches to the passcode feature as it was released a little bit too soon

 = 1.4.0 =
 * Added in the option to require a passcode when RSVPing.